Numzon/shooting-academy/README.md

 IMPORTANT:

-If you want to run this project - use laptop screen as it is not responsive yet Currently you don't have to deal with pocketbase app, just npm install and npm run dev
+If you want to run this project, you need pocketbase: run pocketbase by:

-TODO:

-1. Unit tests setup (many components that need testing already)
-2. Packages for clients section (cards with price on the background - card move to back when hovered)
+- ./pocketbase.exe serve
+run vs code and use this commands in terminal:
+- npm install
+- npm run dev